HI everyone! This post is a transcript of a talk organized by SFU’s Institute for the Humanities Friday Oct 13.

 As I mentioned earlier I’m inspired by the Octavia’s Brood project.
 I’m also taking inspiration here from emergent strategy, from the work of adrienne maree brown among others, whose work i can’t do justice in the confines of this talk, but I’d like to pick up on just one piece of that work.
 Thinking in an emergent way, brown argues that organizing work is fractal: in this conception every rendering at every scale of struggle is fractal – we create right relationships within ourselves and with one another which creates a resilience with which we grow able to take on, challenge, and transform state power and structural oppression, listening to and working with those who have a perspective from below.
 It is from underneath that we can topple all of these structures. this change is collective, not individual, but my hope is that it can happen in an emergent way.

 I also take inspiration from the work of Ajay Heble at the University of Guelph and Rebecca Caines at U of A on improvisation, an approach in which one may create a container for transformation but without knowing or seeking to overdetermine what will arise once forces begin to move. like a muscle, we seek many failures, creating room for emergence to happen.
-I also take inspiration from what I have understood of the Boggs school, which I only learned of much too late, and yet even in its echoes it has touched me, in video and in descriptions of how Grace Lee Boggs worked with others.
+I also take inspiration from what little I know of the Boggs school, which I have only learned of from others and from a distance, and yet even in its echoes it has touched me, in video and in descriptions of how Grace Lee Boggs worked with others.
 I’m taking inspiration from this echo to inform my own practice of knowledge production, one in which speaking together and abiding together in stillness, feeding the soil between us, are how cultures of practice emerge.

 I’m also influenced by a growing body of work that Aravinda Ananda and others have been creating that reconnects critical awareness of oppression with somatic practices from the Work That Reconnects tradition.

-with that spirit, I’d like to invite everyone who is able to to come out to the open area for an exercise.
+with that spirit, you now have two options and can pick whichever works for you.
+I’ll explain both options, and then when I say go you will get to pick whichever you would like to try.
+The first option is, for those who are comfortable, a quiet walking option.
+I will explain this one a bit more in a moment.
+If you choose this option, you will be invited to come out to the open area for an exercise.
 Just a quick note to say that anything interactive, please do take care of your body, you are invited to adapt any way that feels good for you.
-If you need to sit or lie down or move around in a way that works for your body that is always completely ok.
+If you want to join and then need to sit or lie down or move around in a way that works for your body that is always completely ok.
 Please take care of your own body in whatever ways you need.
 Also, we’re going to be using very gentle somatic tools, but even very gentle tools can bring up emotion, and this is intended as a gentle creative exercise, so I ask everyone to govern your own level of depth, stay within the level that works for you.

 This is adapted from and loosely inspired by the Work That Reconnects and is intended to create room for a comfortable vulnerability and a context of unconditional positive regard for a group, conditions helpful to creative emergence.
 I’m going to adapt the exercises for our purposes today.